About MN environmental health tracking

 Using data to protect communities and improve health

-Local public health professionals, state and local agencies, researchers, non-profit organizations, and individuals use Tracking Data to:
+Local public health professionals, state and local agencies, researchers, non-profit organizations, and individuals use environmental public health tracking data to:

-- Recognize health and exposure patterns in certain places, and trends over time;
+- Recognize health, exposure patterns and trends over time;

 - Determine new opportunities for research.